2025 Dates TBD

 I'm Hannah.

-I'm a family photography educator with a passion for real transformation.
-I believe in your talents and potential even more than you might believe in them.
-Really!
-I believe in you because I know that being a successful photographer isn't about being born with the right skills, but about getting your hands on the right education.
+Since 2022, I have offered family photography courses, guides, and coaching that deliver real transformation.
+I believe in your talents and potential even more than you might believe in them - really!
+Because success isn't about being born with talent, but about getting your hands on the right education.

-let me point you in the right direction!
+From beginner to pro, allow me to point you in the right direction!

 if you're new around here...

-Get to know me through my free educational content!
-Browse the blog, check out my mission statement, sign up for my newsletter, and snag some discounts!
+Start with my free educational content!
+Browse the blog, check out my mission statement, sign up for my newsletter, and snag some discounts.
+And don't miss our brand new Community - consider submitting your own work to be featured as well!

 if you're looking for specific topics or are on a tight budget...